Nashville flash flood leaves four dead and dozens of homes and businesses destroyed

 The rushing waters claimed the lives of four people in Nashville, Cooper said Sunday.

-"We send our deepest sympathies to the loved ones of the four Nashvillians who died in last night's flooding," the Mayor tweeted.
+"We send our deepest sympathies to the loved ones of the four Nashvillians who died in last night's flooding," the Mayor